Apothecary-Community/rules/README.md

 - Discrimination, including but not limited to:
     - Racism
     - Antisemitism
-    - Islamophobia
+    - Islamomisia
     - Sexism
+    - Homomisia
-    - Homophobia
+    - Transmisia
-    - Transphobia
+    - Acemisia
-    - Aphobia
+    - Aromisia
-    - Biphobia
+    - Bimisia
-    - Panphobia
+    - Panmisia
     - Ableism
-    - Sysphobia; tulpas and other mindforms must treated as equal to others.
+    - Sysmisia; tulpas and other members of plural groups must treated as equal to others.
     - Classism
 - General exclusionary behavior
 - Stalking, harassment, dogpiling, and any other behavior intended to intimidate or provoke others
-- Conduct promoting Nazism, xenophobia, white supremacy and any related right-wing ideology
+- Conduct promoting Nazism, fascism, xenophobia, white supremacy and any related right-wing ideology
 - Aggregating, posting, and/or disseminating a person's demographic, personal, or private data without express permission (informally called doxxing)
 - Illegal pornographic material and any analogous illustrated material (for instance, content depicting minors)
 - Lewd content in rooms that are not explicitly marked Lewd
-- Violent or otherwise shocking content
+- Gratuitous violence or otherwise shocking content
 - Overly combative or otherwise disruptive behavior
 - Promoting scams or crypto currencies
 - Any content or conduct that is illegal in Germany or United States